dan-leo/stellies-drive/readme.md

-This is an enhanced version of goo.gl/QMQqq6
+This is an idea to aid in file sharing